We are innovating a new climate-friendly Heat Storage Technology.

 Funding from the Swedish Energy Agency

-Sand batteries to save the public electricity grid
+Sand Batteries to save the Public Electricity Grid

 Through our innovation, electricity can be stored in the form of heat in a large buried sand battery.
 The heat is then used for heating houses and hot water, and in this way the public electricity grid is relieved while the cost for electricity consumers drops.
 This means that the public electricity grid is relieved at the same time as the cost of electricity drops for consumers in both the short and long term.